mjtlx/Piico_info/README.md

 ## Instantiation

+	# import the library code
+	from Piico_info import Piico_info

-    # the default for standard PiicoDev setup
+    # then instantiate it (this is the default for standard PiicoDev setup)
     tests = Piico_info()

 OR